pwichmann/deep-learning-with-vector-graphics-book/quiver_book/04_data_representation/from_strokes_to_svg.md

 #### Raw dataset

 Google's "Quick, Draw!" used a similar approach.
 The drawing is represented as an array of strokes.
-Each stroke is a polyline, i.e. a sequence of straight lines, and represented by an array of arrays:
+Each stroke is a polyline, i.e. a sequence of straight lines, and represented by an array of arrays, as shown below.

 ```
 [